BeeFine/Quelti-Cake/README.md

 ### Advantage
 You can decide yourself on how many alphabets will be generated when encrypting.
 By default, 2048 alphabets are generated, but you can change this value yourself as an additional security measure when encrypting.
 If the wrong number of alphabets is entered when decrypting, the key generation range will change, which will affect the decryption result.
 This is also an excellent protection against brute force, as with a value of 1 000 000, decrypting one message can take quite a long time.
 Note that a large number of alphabets takes up more RAM.

+**Brute Force Protection:** Adjust the number of alphabets generated during encryption for enhanced security.
+The default setting is 2048 alphabets. <br>
+**Speed Flexibility:** The encryption and decryption speed can be altered.

 ### Disadvantage
 To implement this technology, I use std::mt19937, which generates numbers based on the password received as a result of hashing.
 The problem is that when using different random methods, we can get completely different values even if the password matches.